truthcorey/juptrking.github.io/README.md

 Requirements
 ------------

-In order to run and develop the blog, you'll need [Jekyll](http://jekyllrb.com/) gem installed and [Node](http://nodejs.org/) with [Gulp](http://gulpjs.com/) task manager for compiling/watching styles.
+In order to run and develop the blog, you'll need [Jekyll](http://jekyllrb.com/) gem installed.

 Installation
 ------------